 Those who are graced with the desire to paint sacred text, have an obligation as prayer practitioners to re-examine how or why Women are not mentioned in the great feast days like Pentecost, at the last supper, or the baptism of Christ, etc. It is not God’s commandment that they are not heard of in text or seen in sacred image.
 The addition of new Catholic Icons with a womans voice and image will benefit us all.

 Change the way the stories are told.

 The current priesthood will have to admit and recognize that society two millenniums ago was primarily male dominated.
 The history did exclude Women.
 They will have to reinterpret sacred text, and eliminate some harsh and unnecessary teachings which limit women and the power men have to dominate them.
 They will have to bend their doctrine and theology considerably.
 Rejoice, there is ample evidence they have done so in the past.
 I am not a heretic, I am not even rebellious, I am asking for a simple review to rectify what we all are beginning to see as misguided behavior of the past.
 Theology where women are concerned must change if we are to become a thriving church in the future.

 they question the authority of our accepted norms.

 It will be no surprise to watch as our religious leaders and the traditions they preserve get aggravated as the atmosphere and status quo changes.
-In the time of the inquisition one million named heretics were murdered for thinking differently, hopefully we are past burning witches.
+During the inquisition one million named heretics were murdered for thinking differently.
+Hopefully we are past burning witches.
 In a growing age of tolerance, we can have open discussion and allow for change so we become new catholic icons.